 CHASES is committed to supporting research in its core fields.
 As part of the mission it seeks to sponsor and publicize innovative research at the intersection of agricultural history, environmental history, and the history of science.
 Moreover, it seeks to facilitate such research by increasing the accessibility of primary resources.

-CHASES Graduate Assistants
+CHASES Graduate Fellows

 - 2016-2017: Fraser Livingston